Teov94/Final_ProjectPetar_sk08/README.md

 1. Comment picture
 Steps:
 - Open site URL
-- Click on the login button and log in
+- Click on the login button and login
 - Open the first picture in the home page feed
 - Comment on the picture

 2. Delete Picture
 Steps:
 - Open site URL
-- Click on the login button and log in
+- Click on the login button and login
 - Click on the profile button
 - Count current posts
 - Click on a picture